 There is a myth that persists in the mortgage lending world that you cannot get an FHA loan if you are self-employed.
 This is not true.
 While it is true that underwriters will scrutinize the self-employed mortgage application carefully, with proper preparation, a self-employed person can get qualified for a home loan insured by the FHA easier than most realize.

-Most independent contractors and business owners search for terms like, “stated income mortgage” or no income verification loans”, but rarely do they consider the Federal Housing Administration.
+Most independent contractors and business owners search for terms like, the “stated income mortgage” or the “no doc mortgage”, but rarely do they consider the Federal Housing Administration.
 Yet somehow, FHA has taken over some of the market-share for the self-employed borrowers in the Unite States.
-FHA has built a strong reputation with subprime mortgage lenders because the encourage more flexibility with credit and self-employment.
+FHA has built a strong reputation with sub-prime mortgage lenders because the encourage more flexibility with credit and self-employment.

 Remember these following FHA for the self-employed tips:

 The biggest obstacle to the self-employed getting an FHA mortgage is keeping accurate income and tax records.
 You can be a very successful self-employed person with a great small business.
 Perhaps you bring in hundreds of thousands per year and that is great news.

 But if you cannot show on paper that you are earning money from your business and paying taxes on that income, you will have difficulty getting a mortgage.

 The FHA underwriter needs to see that you have a consistent source of income so that they can make a judgment that you will be able to pay back the loan.

 Your FHA loan application will require you to show that you are working and that you have a sufficient net income to pay your bills, including your mortgage.

 A common problem for many self-employed: You take lots of business deductions to reduce your taxable income.
 This is fine and perfectly legal to do, as long as the business expenses are legitimate.